Pompeo seeks 'global coalition' against Iran in Middle East

 Carrot and stick approach

+Bolton said Iran should not "mistake US prudence and discretion for weakness".

-A longtime Iran hawk, Bolton emphasized that the US reserved the right to attack at a later point.
+A longtime Iran hawk, Bolton emphasised that the US reserved the right to attack at a later point.

 "No one has granted them a hunting license in the Middle East.
 As President Trump said on Friday our military is rebuilt, new and ready to go," Bolton said during an appearance with Israeli Prime Minister Benjamin Netanyahu, himself a longtime and outspoken Iran critic.